San Francisco Giants pitching prospect Kyle Harrison makes Triple-A debut

 SACRAMENTO, Calif.
-(KTXL) – It was a back-and-forth affair at Sutter Health Park Wednesday night as the Sacramento River Cats fell to the El Pasa Chihuahuas for Opening Day, 10-8.
+(KTXL) — It was a back-and-forth affair at Sutter Health Park Wednesday night as the Sacramento River Cats fell to the El Paso Chihuahuas for Opening Day, 10-8.

-San Francisco Giants prize pitching prospect Kyle Harrison made his Triple-A debut facing San Diego Padres All-Star Fernando Tatis Jr. Tatis is currently with El Paso as he begins his rehab assignment.
+San Francisco Giants prize pitching prospect Kyle Harrison made his Triple-A debut facing San Diego Padres All-Star Fernando Tatis Jr., who is currently with El Paso as he begins his rehab assignment.

-Harrison walked Tatis twice, gave up four walks, struck out four, gave up one run, and one hit in two innings.
+Harrison walked Tatis twice, gave up four walks, struck out four, and gave up one run and one hit in two innings.

 “It felt great, obviously not the result we wanted,” Harrison said.